tbrumbaugh5396/git-explanation/README.md

 You can share a tag remotely: git push <remote> <tag-name>
 You can share all tags: git push <remote> --tags Deleting a tag: git tag -d v1-lw
-Deleting a remote server's tag: git push <remote> :refs/tags/<tag-name> OR git push origin --delete <tag-name>
+Deleting a remote server's tag:
+- git push <remote> :refs/tags/<tag-name>
+- git push origin --delete <tag-name>
 How to get the files in the working directory from the commit of the tag: git checkout <tag-name>
 However, this puts in a detached HEAD state.
 If you commit the tag will stay the same, but your new commit won't belong to any branch and will be unreachable except by commit hash.